pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1475 Abstract Factory

+Today I have been working in my Spark application to ingest data from a CSV file to a database.
+I implemented the Abstract Factory pattern to change the database target without clean and write code.
+Using the Abstract Factory pattern I can write implementations for save the data in different NoSQL databases like Cloudant and CouchDB.

 #### Day 1473-74 Spark Ingestion App

 Over the weekend, I've been working on creating a Java application using Spark to ingest data into a database.
 I've